The argument for maintaining your razor

 to dry.
 If you have time, give your razor and brush a mini blowout with a hairdryer.

-.
+Razor maintenance should be done about once a month.
+Unscrew the blue handle and disassemble the razor.
 Rinse out all hairs and debris that you missed during the daily cleaning.
 Rub all the metal with rubbing alcohol or find a razor-cleaning solution, dry the parts and then put it all back together.
 Remember to inspect your blade frequently, and once you feel it start pulling, it’s time for a replacement.
 So even if you're pressed for time, take a few extra minutes to clean and maintain your razor for an optimal shaving experience.
 Take care of it, and it will take care of you.